eXept Software AG Logo

 o guessEncodingOfBuffer: buffer

-look for a string of the form
+pr a special string of the form

 encoding #name